-The USBasp ISP and USBtinyISP adapters are also supported, provided AVRDUDE has been compiled with libusb support.
-They both feature simple firmware-only USB implementations, running on an ATmega8 (or ATmega88), or ATtiny2313, respectively.

-The Atmel DFU bootloader is supported in both, FLIP protocol version 1 (AT90USB and ATmegaU devices), as well as version 2 (Xmega devices).
+The USBasp ISP, USBtinyISP and CH341A adapters are also supported, provided AVR-DUDE has been compiled with libusb support.
+They former two feature simple firmwareonly USB implementations, running on an ATmega8 (or ATmega88), or ATtiny2313, respectively.
+CH341A programmers connect directly to the AVR target.
+Their SPI bit clock is approximately 1.7 MHz and cannot be changed.
+As a consequence, the AVR target must have a CPU frequency of 6.8 MHz or more: factory-set AVR parts, which typically run on an internal oscillator between 1 MHz and 1.6 MHz, cannot be programmed using -c ch341a.
+The Atmel DFU bootloader is supported in both, FLIP protocol version 1 (AT90USB^{} and ATmega^{}U^{} devices), as well as version 2 (Xmega devices).
 See below for some hints about FLIP version 1 protocol behaviour.